KDE/kdenlive/dev-docs/build.md

 * Ubuntu 26.04 (Resolute Raccoon) and derivatives, or later.
 * Arch Linux

-But it should work on any platforms fulfilling the requirements described below
+But it should work on any platform fulfilling the requirements described below.

 The minimum required dependencies are:
 - [Qt](https://doc.qt.io/) >= 6.10.0 (Kdenlive dropped Qt5 support with version 24.12)